Barbara Arkright was dead. She’d apparently died instantly, shot in the head by one of the two rifle bullets.

 My employer sat in the padded examination chair and the others took straight-backed chairs.
 She immediately took out a cigarette and I lit it for her.
 Nobody mentioned hospital regulations about smoking.

 Nate was hanging back, saying almost nothing and standing by the door.
-He declined my offer to go out and find a chair for him.
+I offered to go out and find a chair for him, but he declined.

 We described what had happened that night for the benefit of Phil Baxter.

-“How much do you know about the earlier murder?” my employer asked the retired sheriff.
+“How much do you know about the earlier murder?” my employer asked the retired sheriff when she was done.

 “Rhonda has called me for advice a couple of times – I know the general story, and I know who the victim really was.”